Ultimate Vortec 8100 Engine Guide

 - Vortec 8100 Reliability & Common Issues

 - Vortec vs LS vs Duramax

-As you probably guessed, it’s not every day that we decide to review truck engines here on Drifted, but it’s difficult to ignore the mighty Vortec 8100.
+As you probably guessed, it’s not every day that we decide to review truck engines here on Drifted.
+Typically, we tend to focus on much smaller powerplants that can slide under your drift car’s hood.
+But, we found it difficult to ignore the mighty Vortec 8100.

 You’d more likely be considering using this engine for towing your drift car to and from the track rather than swapping it in.